kxngcorneil/GreenSwap/README.md

-Contribution Statement
 All work in this project was completed solely by King, Jake and Brevin.
-Parts of some code were taken from https://www.w3schools.com/
+Parts of some code were taken from https://www.w3schools.com/ alongside https://symfonycasts.com/